-- Now the simple question arises is “what role does the government have in a free economy?” or “whether the free market economy does not need a government?”
+- Now the simple question arises “What role does the government have in a free economy?” or “whether the free market economy does not need a government?”
 Well, a country without a government is like a journey without milestones.
 The government in a free market economy provides the rules for the path.

-Example of Free Market Economy
+Example of a Free Market Economy

 - The American continent:

-- The United States overall score of freedom:
+- The United States’ overall score of freedom:

 Impact of Free Market Economy

-- Such an economy leads to growth in all segments such as judicial effectiveness, tax burden, freedom of business, monetary freedom, financial freedom, the integrity of government, government spending, fiscal health, labor freedom, etc.
+- Such an economy leads to growth in all segments, such as judicial effectiveness, tax burden, freedom of business, monetary freedom, financial freedom, the integrity of government, government spending, fiscal health, labor freedom, etc.

 - The output of such an economy is the prosperity and well-being of people in the economy.

-- Government acts likes parents and the free market economy acts like children.
+- Government acts likes parents, and the free market economy acts like children.
 Parents give freedom to their children to fulfill their dreams until the intentions are not harming others in society.

-Importance of Free Market Economy
+Importance of a Free Market Economy

-- As a consumer of goods, we need quality of goods irrespective of the prices.
-As a consumer of services, we aspect for the better quality of output.
-As a worker, we expect to get paid rightfully as per the quality of services provided to the employer.
+- As a consumer of goods, we need quality goods irrespective of the prices.
+As a consumer of services, we aspect for better quality of output.
+And As a worker, we expect to get paid rightfully as per the quality of services provided to the employer.
 So, efficiency drives the economy in the case of the free market economy.